Estimate Time6 min

 Past performance is no guarantee of future results.
 Source: Fidelity, Bloomberg as of 12/31/24.
 This is based on the cumulative percentage return of a hypothetical investment made in the noted index during periods of economic expansions and recessions.
 Index returns include reinvestment of capital gains and dividends, if any, but do not reflect the impact of taxes, fees, or expenses, which would lower these figures.
 This return information is not intended to imply any future performance of the investment product.
 "Best days" were determined by ranking the one-day total returns for the S&P 500® Index within this time period and ranking them from highest to lowest.
 There is volatility in the market and a sale at any point in time could result in a gain or loss.
 See disclosures for index definitions.
 Your own investment experience will differ, including the possibility of losing money.
 It is not possible to invest directly in an index.
 All indexes are unmanaged.
 Source: Bloomberg, S&P 500 Index® total return for 12/31/49 to 12/31/24; recession and expansion dates defined by the National Bureau of Economic Research (NBER).
 The S&P 500 Index was created in 1957; however, returns have been reported since 1926, and the index has been reconstructed for years prior to 1957.

-Pursuing peace of mind may be the best way for an individual investor to manage the emotions that may tempt them to veer away from their investing plans in the face of an increasingly disorderly geopolitical world where bad news headlines seem commonplace.
-One way to do that is by owning a wide variety of investments.
+One of the best ways for individual investors to manage the emotions of a volatile news environment is to develop an investing plan that they can live with through a variety of market environments, and then stick with it.
+A key feature of a well-rounded plan is often broad diversification—meaning owning a wide variety of investments.
 These can include international stocks as well as those from the US.
 Despite short-term geopolitical risks, Fidelity’s Asset Allocation Research Team expects international stocks to outperform US stocks over the next 20 years.
-Besides stocks, you may want to consider short-to-medium maturity bonds and alternative investments if they are appropriate for your needs and goals.
+Besides stocks, you may want to consider short-to-medium maturity bonds and alternative investments, such as precious metals or other real assets, if they are appropriate for your needs and goals.

 Fidelity’s professional investment management services may also help you manage your responses to wars and other bad news while keeping you on track toward your long-term investing goals.
 Malwal explains, “My team holds stocks and bonds across many different regions, countries, sectors, and industries.
-One result of our diversified approach is that our clients generally have very little direct exposure to investments in warring countries.
+One result of our diversified approach is that our clients generally have very little direct exposure to areas of conflict.
 That level of diversification can give investors some peace of mind in the face of events.”

 Let's work together!